YunoHost-Apps/wallabag2_ynh/README.md

 Wallabag v2 for Yunohost
 ------------------------

-This is a work-in-progress Wallabag v2 package for YunoHost.
+This is a Wallabag v2 package for YunoHost.

 ---